 Doug Chiang, the Academy Award-winning artist, author, and production designer, began his career as a stop motion animator on the TV series Pee Wee’s Playhouse.
 After attending UCLA Film School, he became a commercial TV Director for Rhythm and Hues, Robert Abel and Associates, and Digital Productions.
 As Creative Director for George Lucas’s Industrial Light and Magic, he served as Visual Effects Art Director on films such as Terminator 2, Ghost, The Mask, Forrest Gump, and Death Becomes Her.
-Chiang has earned numerous awards including an Academy Award, two BAFTA Awards, and a Clio Award for design excellence.
+Chiang has earned numerous awards including an Academy Award, two BAFTA Awards, a Clio Award for design excellence, and the Art Directors Guild Award for best production design.

 As an author he has written many books including Robota, his acclaimed illustrated novel that he created and co-wrote with Nebula and Hugo-winning author Orson Scott Card.
 His latest book Mechanika, published in 2008, is in its second edition.
 Chiang’s artwork has been exhibited worldwide in the Brooklyn Museum, Chicago’s Field Museum, and the Kyoto and Tokyo National museums among others.